 |Flash storage||5-10 years or more (depends on write cycles)|

 Bottom of Form

-Category: Data Storage SolutionsCompany profile: StorageCraft Technology Corporation provides best-in-class backup, disaster recovery, system migration and data protection solutions for physical, virtual and cloud-based servers, desktops and laptops.
+Category: Data Storage SolutionsCompany about: StorageCraft Technology Corporation provides best-in-class backup, disaster recovery, system migration and data protection solutions for physical, virtual and cloud-based servers, desktops and laptops.
 StorageCraft delivers software products that reduce downtime, improve security and stability for systems and data and lower the total cost of ownership for servers, desktops and laptops.
 For more information, please visit www.storagecraft.com.au